Belgian Development Cooperation

 North Africa and Middle East: Morocco, Palestinian Territories

 Sub-Saharan Africa: Benin, Burkina Faso, Burundi, Dem Rep Congo, Guinea, Mali, Mozambique, Niger, Rwanda, Senegal, Tanzania, Uganda

 Note: Belgium concentrates its bilateral cooperation in the preceding 14 partner countries.
 However, DGD’s framework agreements with Belgian NGOs take in a broader range of countries, and the scope of the Belgian Fund for Food Security is all of Sub-Saharan Africa.

 DGD’s website is available in Dutch, French, English, and partially in German.

 Partnerships in Development Cooperation is a guide to the institutional structure of Belgium’s development assistance.

 Belgium has several groups of civil society organizations engaged in awareness building and project activities in international development.
+The Flemish Federation of NGOs for Development Co-operation has over 50 members, the most member organizations recognized by Belgium’s development cooperation.
 Acodev is the Belgian federation of French-speaking and German-speaking NGOs.
-Coprogram is the Flemish federation of NGOs for development co-operation.
 CNCD-11.11.11 is a Belgian voice on international solidarity.